 Having significant expertise in planning for complex situations, Cindy is often asked to consult and collaborate with other professionals.
 The depth of her client and professional relationships, along with the growth of her advisory practice, led her to co-found Affinia Financial Group in 2019.

-Cindy is a partner of Affinia Financial Group, a multi-generational firm designed to provide her clients with the continuity of service and values she has built her practice upon.
-While she spends the majority of her time advising clients, she also relishes her new role as Chief Operating Officer of Affinia, overseeing the firm’s operations and strategy.
+Cindy is a managing partner of Affinia Financial Group, a multi-generational firm designed to provide her clients with the continuity of service and values she has built her practice upon.
+While she spends the majority of her time advising clients, she relishes her role as Chief Operating Officer of Affinia, overseeing the firm’s operations and strategy.

 Special Needs Financial Planning

 Cindy is the sister of an adult brother with disabilities and recognized early in her career the unique nature of the financial planning requirements of families like her own.
 She partnered with John Nadworny to establish Special Needs Financial Planning and publish the first-of-its-kind book, The Special Needs Planning Guide: How to Prepare for Every Stage of Your Child’s Life (Brookes Publishing, 2007), now in its Second Edition.
 They are currently under contract to write a second edition of this respected resource for families and professionals.

 A Thoughtful Thought Leader